San Miguel de Allende: Historic core zone

 The historic core zone of San Miguel was defined by the federal government in 1982 and adopted by UNESCO in 2008.
 This is a 43 hectare area, partly defined by Insurgentes to the north, Quebrada to the west, and Terraplen and Huerta to the south.
 Two buffer zones totaling about forty hectares are adjacent to the core zone.

 At the entrance of the city stand the statues of Ignacio Allende, Juan Aldama, Miguel Hidalgo and Josefa Ortiz de Dominguez, with one of the Archangel Michael in the center.
 While the outlying areas of the town and municipality have changed over time, the historic center remains much as it was 250 years ago.
 The layout of the center of the city is mostly a straight grid, as was favored by the Spanish during colonial times.
 However, due to the terrain, many roads are not straight.
 There are no parking meters, no traffic signals and no fast food restaurants.
 These roads are lined with colonial-era homes and churches.
 With a few exceptions, the architecture is domestic rather than monumental, with well-tended courtyards and rich architectural details.
 The houses have solid walls against the sidewalks, painted in various colors, many with bougainvillea vines falling down the outside and the occasional iron-grated window.
 Many of the larger structures have large entrances that once accommodated horses and carriages.

 Jardín Allende (Allende Garden) is the town's main plaza, which serves as a venue for music concerts and other cultural activities.
 The plaza includes formal landscaping and wrought-iron benches throughout, and is a center of social activity in San Miguel.

+One of the many doors in the historic center.